Cold weather and your joints

 • A generally low mood

-• Grumpiness and sensitivity when being touched or stroked
+• Sensitivity when being touched or stroked

 1. Labradors